VonHeikemen/lsp-zero.nvim/doc/md/guides/migrate-from-v1-branch.md

 ## Configure completion sources

-In `v3.x` only the source to get LSP completions is configured.
+Now only the source to get LSP completions is configured.
 If you want to use the previous recommended sources install these plugins in your Neovim config:

 * [hrsh7th/cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp)
 * [hrsh7th/cmp-buffer](https://github.com/hrsh7th/cmp-buffer)